Help to Buy vs Lifetime ISA

 Whether you choose to stay with a Help to Buy or switch to a LISA, it’s completely your choice and depends on a number of lifestyle and financial factors.
 We purely want to educate and inform so you can make the best decision for YOU.
 If you are unsure if this product is right for you, you may consider speaking to an Independent Financial Advisor.

 As mentioned above, you can save up to £4,000 with a LISA.
-With the 25% government bonus on top of this, you could be saving up to £10,000 within two years for your house deposit.
+With the 25% Government Bonus on top of this, you could be saving up to £10,000 within two years for your house deposit.
 If you’re buying with someone else, you can use separate LISA’s.
 This means you could receive up to £1,000 each per financial year in bonuses to help you reach your goal!

 Where Can I Get a Lifetime ISA?